paras941/A-Simple-Calculator/README.md

 💡 Features

-Perform basic arithmetic: +, -, *, /
+- Perform basic arithmetic: +, -, *, /
-Supports decimal numbers (.)
+- Supports decimal numbers (.)
-Clear button (C) to reset the input
+-Clear button (C) to reset the input
-Responsive button layout
+- Responsive button layout
-Stylish UI with rounded buttons and gradient background Links included for extra reference (example: Google link)
+- Stylish UI with rounded buttons and gradient background
+- Links included for extra reference (example: Google link)

 🧰 Technologies Used

-HTML5 – structure and layout
+- HTML5 – structure and layout
-CSS3 – styling and visual design
+- CSS3 – styling and visual design
-JavaScript – arithmetic logic and interactivity
+- JavaScript – arithmetic logic and interactivity

 ⚙️ How to Use

-Open index.html in your browser.
+- Open index.html in your browser.
-Click the number and operator buttons to input your expression.
+- Click the number and operator buttons to input your expression.
-Click = to calculate the result.
+- Click = to calculate the result.
-Click C to clear the input.
+- Click C to clear the input.